We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 - Planet Sizes Cards & Pocket

 This lapbook has a bazillion options for mini-books.
-Here is a Space Lapbook sample, but it only includes some of the mini-books found in the file.
+Here is a sample lapbook, but it only includes some of the mini-books found in the file.
 This sample was made with two file folders.

 How to Get Started with the Space Lapbook